A great national movement to plant 25 million acorns in Spain

 Some big projects worldwide

 Mother Earth needs trees and when we harvest trees for whatever reason, we should at least plant new ones to replace it.
 In the past, various big-scale actions were started by India and Pakistan.

-China and its project Green Great Wall show that it is possible to make a change.
-This ambitious program was started in 1978 and hopes to be completed by 2050.
+China and its project Green Great Wall show it is possible to make a change.
+They started this ambitious program in 1978 and have hope that it will be completed by 2050.
 On completion, it will be 4500 km long (2800 mi) long.
-It is similar to the anti-desertification effort made in Saharan Africa.
+It is like the anti-desertification effort made in Saharan Africa.
 This is an effort to plant a broad greenbelt, from coast to coast.

 This is an initiative to combat the Gobi Desert, which advances every year taking 1400 sq mi of grassland.
 Dust storms from the desert take topsoil away too, so planting trees will inhibit, reduce, and maybe prevent all this.
-Even if there are big problems, like very limited water levels or massive plant failure rates, at least the effort is made.
+Even if there are enormous problems, like very limited water levels or massive plant failure rates, they make at least the effort.
 This is something not all countries can boast of.

 Ethiopia planted 353 million trees in 12 hours in July 2019.
 Planting more trees will have a positive influence on climate change.

 Everybody should at least plant 1 tree in their lifetime.
-At the birth of each child, a tree should be planted in the garden if possible.
+At the birth of each child, we should plant a tree in the garden if possible.
 Over the many years I have lived on my farm, I planted a great variety of trees.
-They have grown big and beautiful and I am allowed to enjoy the shade they give in the hot summer.
+They have grown big and beautiful, and I may enjoy the shade they give in the hot summer.